AndyFrench11/Motive/README.md

 #### How to run the program

-After having downloaded Neo4j, run `./bin/neo4j console`.
+After having downloaded Neo4j, navigate to `/neo4j-community-3.5.x` and run `./bin/neo4j console`.
 This starts the database on the bolt port 7687, and then the browser view is on 7474.

 #### Configuration